zyb2ww/drm-tip/dim.rst

 COMMANDS FOR DEVELOPERS
 =======================

+These commands can all be run without a full dim setup.

 tc *commit-ish*
 ---------------
 Print the oldest Linux kernel release or -rc tag that contains the supplied